lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Consistent use of "trust policy" instead of "trust model".

+* More modular presentation of trust policies and their enforcement.

 * Alignment with use of EDHOC in the EDHOC and OSCORE profile of ACE.